Cost of Living in Southampton 2026: Single Person Monthly Guide

 What Is the Average Cost of Living in the UK per Month With Rent?

-You’ll find the national average monthly cost of living with rent in the UK is roughly £1,500–£1,700, depending on location and household size; use local salary and housing data to plan and avoid spending over 30–40%.
+The national average monthly cost of living with rent in the UK sits roughly £1,500–£1,900, depending on location and household size.
+Always match local salary and housing data to your own situation and avoid spending over 30–40% on rent.

 Is Southampton Worth Living?

-Yes — you’ll find Southampton worthwhile: affordable housing, good transport, coastal lifestyle, strong universities, and a friendly community vibe.
-You’ll save versus many southern cities, especially if you cook, use public transit, and pick smart accommodation.
+Yes — Southampton is worth it.
+You get affordable housing options, solid transport, coastal lifestyle, strong universities, and a friendly feel.
+You’ll save compared with many southern cities, especially if you cook, use public transit, and choose smart accommodation.

 How Much Does It Cost to Live Each Month?